Stages of Life (The Internal Monads)by DAVID GREGG

-Without warning your life has suddenly toppled down around you.
-Maybe you lost your job, or your spouse wants a divorce, or you were diagnosed with a terrible disease -- but you feel disoriented, frightened and lost.
-All you know is that the skies have darkened in your life and you are desperately searching for shelter.
-This is the dark night of your soul and you are uncertain if you will live to see the morning.
+Without warning, your life has suddenly toppled down around you.
+Maybe you lost your job, or your spouse wants a divorce, or you got diagnosed with a terrible disease — but whatever the malady, you feel disoriented, frightened and lost.
+The skies have darkened in your life and you are desperately seeking shelter.
+This is the dark night of your soul, and you are uncertain if will live to see the morning.
+(Cue spine-chilling music)

-What you have just experienced is the somewhat exaggerated onset of the fourth monad, one of seven stages of life that many human beings encounter during a lifetime.
+What you have just experienced is the somewhat exaggerated onset of the fourth monad, one of seven stages of life that all human beings encounter during a lifetime.

 In this article each monad is examined separately, with channeling from the Michael entity to bring additional insights to the concepts.
 A study of the midlife crisis is also channeled, as well as how the fabled Hero's Journey (of Joseph Campbell fame) is reflected in the monadal archetypes.